Palash90/Palash90/README.md

 - 👋 Hi, I’m @Palash90.
 A passionate Software Engineer and Curious Learner.
 - 👀 I’m interested in latest technologies.
-- 🌱 I’m currently learning Rust and Go.
+- 🌱 I’m currently learning Rust.
 - 💞️ I’m looking to collaborate on anything challenging and interesting.

 <!---